 The Bible warns us of the dangers of knowledge.
 Without application, exposure to the Scriptures (or the right information) can be downright dangerous, leading to deception and a false understanding of truth (James 1:22, John 8:31-32).

 Jesus-style disciple making prizes application over information.
 The practice of discipleship in the first century had the goal of becoming baked-in.
 A disciple’s knowledge wasn’t enough for the rabbi or the disciple.
 Becoming just like the Rabbi was the target and the priority.
-Proficient disciple making isn’t optimized for this.
+Standardized disciple making isn’t optimized for this.
 It doesn’t prevent it, but the form it relies on puts the thing on center stage.
 The engagement revolves around getting the right information which pushes becoming to the side—or often out of view altogether.

 2. The Cost of Separating the Disciple (& the Disciple Maker) from Their Design

 God has designed each person differently.
 Our unique design, experiences, and gifting impacts how we experience the world—and how we can impact it.
-Proficient discipling is attractive because it engages everyone as if they are the same.
+Standardized discipling is attractive because it engages everyone as if they are the same.
 The sameness allows people to fit into one of two familiar and comfortable roles, the consumer or the expert.

 Despite clear and consistent communication to the contrary (“this is not a small group or a Bible study or an accountability group or a program”), the environment feels like those familiar forms that participants revert to old ways of engaging.
 It looks and feels systematic and transactional instead of relational.
 For participants, something that looks like a duck, acts like a duck, and sounds like a duck, is a duck.
 In this case, the duck is consumerism.

 Combine that reality with a structure that revolves around a thing with a commitment to do that thing as a learner/consumer and then again as the expert and people engage as they have in the past.
-Even those who embrace the form and system of proficient discipling have little room to bring their own gifting and personhood to the process.
+Even those who embrace the form and system of standardized discipling have little room to bring their own gifting and personhood to the process.
 Why?
 Because their expertise is rooted in the context of the thing rather than in the context of a relationship with Jesus that’s been lived out in everyday life.

 3. The Cost of Separating Teaching from Training.